 A student may complete a second graduate major under a single degree title by applying to the Graduate School and the appropriate academic unit and by completing no less than two-thirds of the total hours required for a degree in the second major as well as all of the requirements for that second major.
 Application to a second major is made through the Graduate Admissions Office.

 If a student pursues a second major concurrently with the first, the graduate adviser in each major approves the combination of studies.
-With approval of the directors of both of the graduate programs involved, a student may jointly satisfy such requirements as one committee, one project or thesis, and/or one final examination.
+With approval of the directors of both of the graduate programs involved, a student may jointly satisfy such requirements as one committee and one exit requirement.

 A student who holds a master's degree from SIUE may complete a second major and have it added to the official record, provided the academic unit offering the second major admits the student for this purpose.
 Course equivalencies from the former master's program amounting to no more than one-third of the total hours for a degree in the second major may be considered for application toward the second major program.

 The Graduate School accepts as transfer credit a maximum of one-third of the total number of hours required for a master's degree.
 Some departments may have more restrictive policies limiting transfer credit to less than one-third of the total hours required in their programs; in such cases, the Graduate School conforms to departmental limitations.
-Credit can be added to a graduate student's official record only upon approval by the Dean of Graduate Studies and Research.
+Credit can be added to a graduate student's official record only upon approval by the Dean of the Graduate School.

 Credit presented for transfer may have been earned for work at another university or in unclassified status at SIUE.
 If a request to transfer credit from another institution is granted, credit hours, but not grades, are added to a student's record.
 The grade-point average is computed for grades earned at SIUE only.

 An evaluation of transfer credit is made in every case and may result in the transfer of less credit than was requested.
 Credit earned in the thesis or any other concluding components at another university is not accepted for transfer.
-Credit earned by correspondence is not accepted.
+Only credit earned at an accredited college or university may be considered.
 Credit earned at any off-campus site where a complete degree program is offered by SIUE is considered residence credit and students need not request transfer of such credit.

 Credit is granted only for courses bearing a grade of B or better.
-Requests to transfer credit for courses bearing a grade such as P (Pass) or CR (Credit) must be supported by certification from the instructor that the student's work was of at least B quality on an A to E [F EFFECTIVE FALL 2001] scale.
+Requests to transfer credit for courses bearing a grade such as P (Pass) or CR (Credit) must be supported by certification from the instructor that the student's work was of at least B quality on an A to F scale.

 Ordinarily, course work completed for one degree cannot be used to satisfy requirements for another degree at the same level.
 However, if a student is pursuing a degree at the master's level that is recognized by the Graduate School as a terminal master's degree and that requires completion of 60 or more graduate hours, one-third of the credits required for the degree may be transferred from a prior master's program of traditional scope and duration.
 In no case is transfer approved for credit earned in the thesis component or any other concluding components completed for the prior degree.
 Courses used for a prior degree that may be considered for transfer must be of a kind that encompasses or teaches a standard segment of the lore or a standard skill normal to the terminal degree program to which the student is admitted, repetition of which would be unnecessary or of no additional benefit to the student.
 Before recommending such courses for transfer, the department determines that the student has mastered and retained the substance of the courses.